 - Occupants are transient in nature (IEBC, R-1) or contain more than two dwelling units for more permanent occupants (IEBC, R-2)

 The city of Burbank established this ordinance with compliance on a voluntary basis.
 Therefore, there are no deadlines for conformance.
-However, it is recommended that the provisions outlined in the municipal code be followed on a timely basis to promote public welfare and safety by reducing earthquake-related damage of buildings of wood-frame soft-story construction.
+However, it is recommended that the provisions outlined in the CEBC be followed on a timely basis to promote public welfare and safety by reducing earthquake-related damage of buildings of wood-frame soft-story construction.

 RELATED INFORMATION FROM WJE.COM